Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Experiments

-\paragraph{Dynamical systems.} We demonstrate our new certified training work on learning Lyapunov-stable neural controllers with state feedback in several nonlinear discrete-time dynamical systems following \citet{wu2023neural,yang2024lyapunov}, as listed in \Cref{tab:systems}: \emph{Inverted pendulum} is about swinging up the pendulum to the upright equilibrium; \emph{Path tracking} is about tracking a path for a planar vehicle; and \emph{2D quadrotor} is about hovering a quadrotor at the equilibrium state.
-For inverted pendulum and path tracking, there are two different limits on the maximum allowed torque of the controller, where the setting is more challenging with a smaller torque limit.
-Detailed definition of the system dynamics ($f$ in \eqref{eq:system}) is available in existing works: \citet{wu2023neural} for inverted pendulum and path tracking, and \citet{tedrake2009underactuated} for 2D quadrotor.
+\paragraph{Dynamical systems.} We experiment on several dynamical systems following \citet{wu2023neural,yang2024lyapunov}, as listed in \Cref{tab:systems}: \emph{Inverted Pendulum} is about swinging up a pendulum to the upright equilibrium; \emph{Path Tracking} is about tracking the path for a planar vehicle; \emph{Cart-Pole} is about balancing an Inverted Pendulum mounted on a Cart-Pole; \emph{PVTOL} is about drone planar vertical takeoff and landing; and \emph{2D Quadrotor} is about hovering a planar quadrotor.
+For Inverted Pendulum and Path Tracking, there are two different limits on the maximum allowed torque for the controller, where the setting is more challenging with a smaller torque limit.
+Unless otherwise noted, state feedback is considered for all these systems.
+Output feedback is additionally considered for Inverted Pendulum and 2D Quadrotor, following \citet{yang2024lyapunov}.
+Their system dynamics are attached at \Cref{ap:system_dynamics}.

-\paragraph{Implementation.} We use the PyTorch library auto\_LiRPA~\citep{xu2020automatic} to compute CROWN and IBP verified bounds during the training.
-After a model is trained, we use \abcrown to finally verify the trained model, where \abcrown is configured to use verified bounds by auto\_LiRPA and run branch-and-bound on the input space to tighten the verified bounds until the verification succeeds, which has been used in the same way in \citet{yang2024lyapunov}.
-Additional details of the experiments are included in \Cref{ap:details}.